rust-lang/rust/doc/tutorial.md

 > ***Note:*** The above examples of vector addition use owned
 > vectors.
 Some operations on slices and stack vectors are
-> not well supported yet, owned vectors are often the most
+> not yet well-supported.
+Owned vectors are often the most
 > usable.

-Indexing into vectors is done with square brackets:
+Square brackets denote indexing into a vector:

 ~~~~
 # enum Crayon { Almond, AntiqueBrass, Apricot,